And How We Made a Million Dollar Impact For Our Cause

 Going public with our social mission was one of the best decisions we made.
 On top of deepening my relationship with my brother / business partner, this new level of transparency gave our employees a sense of purpose at work, differentiated our product in the marketplace, and created a stronger bond with our customers.

 And while there were many unexpected perks we discovered from starting a social business, here's the bottom line, you're never going to regret choosing to become more generous or having more meaningful work.
 So what's holding you back?
 Is it a tough conversation with your business partner or maybe your boss?
 Or does sharing your company values with the world around you feel too risky?
 Whatever holds you back, think about the opportunities you are missing, the total impact being lost, and decide for yourself if the potential risks truly outweigh the potential rewards.

 Let's Talk!
 I have two questions for you...

 1) Are you secretly running a social enterprise?

-2) What could your business start to fight for that’s bigger than your product, bigger than your services, and bigger than your industry?
+2) Is it time for your brand to take stand for something that’s bigger than your product, bigger than your services, and even bigger than your industry?